GravitoLtd/gravito-client-dotnet/README.md

 var discoveryDocument = await serverClient.GetDiscoveryDocumentAsync(_configuration.GetValue<string>("Identity:ServerAddress"));
 ```

-We can access the ServerAddress from `appsettings.json` or from Azure Key-Vault.
+You can access `ServerAddress` from `appsettings.json` or from Azure Key-Vault.

 * Call TokenEndpoint and get the token